CTownsdin/simpleJSONdatabase/README.md

 simpleJSONapi
 =============

-a simple JSON api server, sames POSTs to a text file in public, returns JSON to gets
+a simple JSON api server, saves POSTs to a text file in public, returns JSON to gets